 - In publicising the film, Universal announced that the studio’s art directors had duplicated the 17th-century house at 54 Turner Street in Salem, Massachusetts, reputed to be the Hawthorne model (you can take a tour of the house with Vincent Price by watching the video below).

 - In 1963, Price took the role of Gerald Pyncheon in an abridged version of the Hawthorne story in Twice-Told Tales, which was also adapted into a colourful and now collectable Dell Comic.

 TAKE A GUIDED TOUR WITH VINCENT PRICE

-In this 1990 video guide Vincent Price takes you on a private tour of 1668-built merchant house in Salem, Massachusetts that was the model for Hawthorne’s tale.
+In this 1990 video guide, Vincent Price takes you on a private tour of a 1668-built merchant house in Salem, Massachusetts that was the model for Hawthorne’s tale.

 VIEW MY LOBBY CARD COLLECTION

 Recently I added this vintage US lobby card set to my collection.
 Check them out here.